dakahn/www/articles/defining-accessibility-advocacy.md

 An Accessibility Advocate has three main objectives:

 1. Create awareness with team members and stake holders

+- talk about the disabled user experience
+- advocate for disabled users in cross-discipline meetings

 2. Secure resources (budget, personnel, tools, testing)

+- ensure accessibility testing and remediation are part of the release strategy
+- make accessibility fundamentals an important part of hiring
+- reach out for more specific/advanced accessibility testing needs

 3. Center accessibility in the development and design process

+- shift the accessibility conversation left and engage with design early
+- be the “point person” for accessibility questions/concerns on your team
+- push for continued testing and establishing a team wide culture of accessibility

 ## How can an Accessibility Advocate's Success be measured?